shah-in-boots/abcd/README.md

 6. Generate HRV indices off of 10-second ECG lead
 7. Generate short-PRD values (periodic repolarization dynamics) from 10-second strip
 8. Generate median beats

+# Phenotype AF

+In the main folder, "sh" files will exist that are essentially set-up / calls to run a batch command using SLURM.
+These will generally call either a bash/CL type series of commands or more likely call an R script that is held within the "./R/*" folder.
+The R scripts will have more definitions on them about how to old.

+## ECG analyses

+These will rely primarily on WFDB-based scripts, utilizing the XML files from MUSE which are converted to DAT and HEA files and other annotation files.

+### Conversion of XML to WFDB

+setup-xml2wfdb.R
+check-xml2wfdb.R
+convert-xml2wfdb.R

+### Identification of ECG diagnoses

+Identifying ECGs based on a diagnosis (e.g. AF):

+find-wfdb2diagnosis.R

+Identifying ECG based on MRNs:

+find-diagnosis2mrn.R